Decision matrix examples: 7 steps to build yours fast

 4. Fill in your decision matrix

 Now, rate each consideration on a predetermined scale.
-If there isn’t a large variation between the options, use a scale of 1-3, where three is the best.
-For more options, use a scale of 1-5, where five is the best.
+If there isn't a large variation among the options, use a scale of 1-3, with 3 as the best.
+For more options, use a scale of 1-5, with 5 as the best.

 [Inline illustration] Decision matrix to decide between three design agencies with initial scores input (example)